 A family learning together in faith and fellowship with God

-We aim to achieve this through our values of: love, hope, friendship and compassion.
+We aim to achieve this through our values of: courage, hope, respect and compassion.

 Our vision and values are at the heart of every decision we make, from senior leaders and governors to teachers and teaching assistants.
 They are not a ‘bolt on’, they form the way we live our lives each and every day.